-*All the estimates are multiplied by 100.

 Conclusions, limitations and future research

-Grocery retailers need to effectively manage their supply chain and, to achieve that, they welcome new approaches that will improve their forecasting accuracy.
-Previous studies focus on incorporating additional information to build better forecasting models (e.g., Gür Ali et al., 2009; Huang et al., 2014; Ma et al., 2016), but they assume the effect of marketing activities such as price and promotions (e.g., feature and display) to be constant over time.
-This assumption may not hold because of the impact of external factors such as the change in economic conditions, the change in consumers’ taste, and the entry of new competitors, etc. The data on these external factors are typically not available.
-Thus, conventional models that assume constant effects of the marketing activities may be subject to the problem of structural change.
+Grocery retailers need to effectively manage their supply chain and, to achieve that they welcome new approaches that will improve their forecasting accuracy.
+Previous studies have focused on incorporating additional information to build better forecasting models (e.g., Gür Ali et al., 2009; Huang et al., 2014; Ma et al., 2016), but they assume the effect of marketing activities such as price and promotions (e.g., feature and display) to be constant over time.
+This assumption may not hold because of the impact of external factors such as change in economic conditions, change in consumers’ taste, and entry of new competitors.
+The data on these external factors are typically not available.
+Thus, conventional models that assume constant effects of marketing activities may be subject to the problem of structural change.
 As a result, these models may generate biased and potentially less accurate forecasts.

 Table 9.
 The percentage reductions of different error measures compared to the Base-lift method